 Just like I've preached about the 90% of times that proposed foundation and structural repairs are not needed, I contend that 99% of the time, the shingle roofing does not need to be replaced due to hail damage.

-Can you imagine all the millions of tons (who knows - billions maybe?) of shingle roofing, which has been torn off fairly new homes in North Alabama over the last 31 years and sent to the local land-fill/dump?
+Can you imagine all the millions of tons (who knows - billions maybe?) of shingle roofing, which has been torn off fairly new homes in North Alabama over the last three decades and sent to the local land-fill/dump?
 Shingles, which I contend were in perfect condition for their geographic location and placement on a differing-pitched-roof.
 Steep pitched roofs are notorious for having excessive foot-traffic damage ---damage caused by people trying to ascend or descend the roof on a glorious hot afternoon --- bluebird skies and 100% sunshine.
 Most of this damage occurred when the roof was first installed.
-Have you ever seen a shingle roof be installed?
+Have you ever watched a shingle roof installation?
 Five or more workers walking or sliding up and down the roof during shingle installation.
 The solar collector (shingle roofing) doesn't like it when 150-250 pound roofing workers try to ascend or descend the roof---the steeper-the-harder and more dangerous.
-Man, does this cause "asphalt-shingle damage!
+Man, does this cause "asphalt-shingle damage"!
 I've heard countless roofing contractors tell me this was hail damage!
 Countless!

 Don't fall prey to the roofing contractor's assessment in these situations.
 Don't let their assessment cause your real estate deal to fall through.
 Call JADE and ask for a second opinion.
 We'll make sure that any hail damage is verified and repairs are justified.
 Contact us today!